 Programmes like Get Online-trade Online (Go-to) incentivised small businesses in Buckinghamshire and Oxfordshire to develop their web presence and take advantage of social media.
 Signature helped fragmented European security clusters to come together to share expertise and boost their international trade.
 Bidding For Gold engaged with the notoriously hard to reach construction sector, helping to set up a consortium of UK SME businesses to address the skills shortages which had stopped them previously bidding for larger contracts.
+MD Ngage and Peer Networks provide peer learning to enhance and develop skills, giving participants invaluable opportunities to share experience and ideas.
 We also provided Business Link services for 9 years helping over 26,500 enterprises and entrepreneurs.

 Our programmes continue to make a big difference in the local communities we serve.
 By encouraging businesses to keep innovating, raising standards, overcoming inefficiencies and telling the world about their offer, Ngage wants to bring the benefits of growth and improved productivity to all.

 “The Growth Programme has delivered above and beyond its original remit with beneficiary businesses attributing an increase of £9.6 million in forecasted turnover.”